stefanhiemer/topoptlab/monolithic_codes/README.md

 Andreassen, Erik, and Casper Schousboe Andreasen.
 "How to determine composite material properties using numerical homogenization."
 Computational Materials Science 83 (2014): 488-495."

-to Python- Currently only linear elasticity is available.
+to Python- Currently only linear elasticity is available and still needs cleaning up.